 Beaches lined with high rise hotels, dining, and shopping centers are the extent of the tourist attractions in Palm Beach.
 For many people who visit this trendy town, this is all they need for an enjoyable vacation, but others desire a little bit of culture thrown into the mix.
 These tourists can head south of town to Oranjestad where they'll find a large number of museums and other landmarks to explore.

-In case you enjoy learning about other places and cultures, you might want to visit a museum during your time in Palm Beach.
-Try clicking on the name of each museum for detailed information.
+In case you enjoy learning about unfamiliar places and cultures, you should consider visiting a museum while on vacation in Palm Beach.
+Click on the each name for additional information.

 Another popular destination is National Archaeological Museum Aruba.
-It is located within downtown Oranjestad, 3.5 mi.
+It is located in downtown Oranjestad, 3.5 mi.
 South of central Palm Beach.
-Located in downtown Oranjestad, this is both museum and research institution whose purpose is to educate locals and tourists alike about Aruba's colorful history and preserve that knowledge through the generations.
+Open Tuesday through Friday 10:00 a.m. to 5:00 p.m.

 |Aruba Aloe Balm Museum||(297) 588-3222||2.1 mi.
 South of Central Palm Beach|